The National School Chaplaincy Program (NSCP):

 - provides pastoral care services and strategies that support the emotional wellbeing of the school community.

-Schools who currently receive funding have been offered an extension to their existing 2015-2019 agreements for one year, until 31 December 2020.
+Schools that currently receive funding have been offered an extension to their existing 2015-2019 agreements for one year, until 31 December 2020.
 All schools interested in obtaining funding for 2021 and 2022 are encouraged to apply using the process outlined above.

 Schools receiving funding are advised to read the